-Urban Adamah, the community farm that has been operating out of rented quarters on Parker Street for two and a half years, is in contract to purchase a 2.2-acre lot next to a restored section of Codornices Creek in West Berkeley.
+Urban Adamah has purchased a 2.2-acre lot next to a restored section of Codornices Creek in West Berkeley.

-Despite four arrests Monday and the destruction by UC Berkeley of seedlings they had planted in rows over the weekend, Occupy the Farm activists returned to Albany.
+Despite arrests Monday and the destruction by UC Berkeley of seedlings they had planted in rows over the weekend, Occupy the Farm activists returned to Albany.

 Police arrested several people Monday in Albany after activists marched onto a plot of land with the goal to turn it into an urban farm.